 Back to Tuesday, Nov.
 6, 1860: Lincoln won 180 electoral votes to his opponents’ combined 123.
 He only needed to win 152.
 The Republicans, riding a powerful political tidal wave following the Whig implosion, exploited their weakened and divided opponents and won with zero support from the South.

 The rest, as they say, is history.
 By the time of his election Lincoln and the nascent Republican party quickly filled the Whig void.

 Lincoln, the False Third Party Candidate

-So, the Lincoln meme is technically false: he wasn’t a third party candidate.
+The Lincoln meme is technically false because, technically, he wasn’t a third party candidate at all.
 He was the new 2nd party candidate.
 But the point the meme appears to make is well-taken – don’t accept substandard product simply because “your” party wants you to.
 Don’t be afraid to be an agent of change for the better.
 It’s our constitutional duty!

 If you want to join me in a deeper dive down the rabbit hole, below is a link to some supplemental reading that lightly explores a heavy topic: why some say the Constitution predisposes American politics to a two-party system (Duverger’s Law), much as the thought irritates me as I channel surf the political news spectrum that is consumed with disappearing emails and…pussy grabbing.

 Our work is cut out for us in 2018 and 2020.
 Resist.